working at mecanoo

 founding partner/creative director

 “Architecture must appeal to all the senses and is never a (purely) intellectual, conceptual or a visual consideration alone.
 Architecture is about combining all of the individual elements into a single concept.
 In the end, what counts is the arrangement of form and emotion.
 Architecture should touch all the senses.”
 Francine Houben, architect/creative director Mecanoo Architecten.
 Francine Houben (1955) began formulating the three fundamentals of her lifelong architectural vision while studying at the Delft University of Technology.
 It was in this crucible of higher learning that she began an architectural practice with two fellow students with the design of a groundbreaking social housing development.
 As a result, she graduated as architect with cum laude honours in 1984 and officially founded Mecanoo architecten with these same partners.
 Francine has remained true to her architectural vision, Composition, Contrast, Complexity throughout her career.
 Always looking for inspiration and the secret of a specific location, Francine bases her work on both analyses and intuition.
 She enjoys interweaving social, technical, playful and humane aspects together in order to form a unique solution to each situation.
 Francine Houben combines the disciplines of architecture, urban planning and landscape architecture in an untraditional way; with sensitivity for light and beauty.
 Her use of material is expressive.
 She is known as one of the most prolific architects in Europe today.
 Her wide-ranging portfolio comprises an intimate chapel built on the foundations of a former 19th century chapel in Rotterdam (2001) to Europe’s largest library in Birmingham (2013).
 Francine Houben’s work reveals a sensory aspect determined by form and space, a lavish use or subtle combinations of the most diverse materials, as well as planes of saturated colour.
 Francine’s contribution to the profession of architecture is widely recognized.
-She was granted lifelong membership to the Akademie der Künste, Berlin in 2010.
+In 2014 she was granted membership of the Dutch Academie van Kunsten and she was granted lifelong membership to the Akademie der Künste, Berlin in 2010.
+Architects' Journal crowned her UK Woman Architect of the Year in 2014.
 In 2008, she received the Veuve Clicquot Business Woman of the Year Award.
-Fellowships to the American Institute of Architects, the Royal Architectural Institute of Canada, and the Royal Institute of British Architects were granted to her in previous years.
+Honorary fellowships to the American Institute of Architects and the Royal Architectural Institute of Canada, and an international fellowship to the Royal Institute of British Architects were granted to her in previous years.
 The past three decades have seen her cumulative effect on the profession of architecture.
 Francine lectures all over the world and takes part as a jury member in prestigious competitions.
 Her commitment to research and education is evidenced in her instatement as professor in Architecture, Chair of Aesthetics of Mobility at the Delft University of Technology (2000), her professorship at the Universitá della Svizzera Italiania, Accademia di architettura, Switzerland (2000) and her appointment as visiting professor at Harvard (2007).
 Dedication to her alma mater is reflected in generous sponsorship of the UfD-Mecanoo Award for the best graduating student of the Delft University of Technology.
 Francine Houben lives in Rotterdam, a modern city where the skyline is dotted with buildings designed by world renowned architects; including her award winning Montevideo Skyscraper (2005).
 It was in this dynamic city that she directed and curated the First International Architecture Biennale Rotterdam (2003), with the theme, ‘Mobility, a room with a view’.
 She has realised numerous signature projects throughout the Netherlands and Europe including Philips Business Innovation Centre, FiftyTwoDegrees in Nijmegen, (2005-2006), La Llotja Theatre and Conference Centre in Lleida, Spain (2009) and the Delft University of Technology Library (1999).
 Currently, she is expanding her architectural vision to other continents with the design of Taiwan’s largest theatre complex, The Wei-Wu-Ying Center for the Arts in Kaohsiung (2014), Dudley Municipal Center in Boston (USA) and Shenzhen Cultural Center (China).
 In 2011 the book Dutch Mountains was released, a chronicle of Francine Houben and eight special projects in five different countries.

 Follow us on Twitter...